-On February 2, Reuters reported that the Trump Administration was changing the Department of Homeland Security’s program “Countering Violent Extremism” would no longer target groups such as white supremacists who have also carried out bombings and shootings in the United States.
-The program instead wold focus exclusively on “radical Islamic extremism”.
+On February 2, Reuters reported that the Trump Administration was changing the Department of Homeland Security’s program “Countering Violent Extremism”.
+The program would now focus exclusively on “radical Islamic extremism” and would no longer target groups such as white supremacists who have also carried out bombings and shootings in the United States.

 The documentary is important because Oklahoma City is not a relic of the 1990’s, as the Southern Poverty Law Center reports the militia movement is alive and thriving today..